vapor/docs/docs/4.0/deploy/heroku.md

 DATABASE_URL: postgres://cybntsgadydqzm:2d9dc7f6d964f4750da1518ad71hag2ba729cd4527d4a18c70e024b11cfa8f4b@ec2-54-221-192-231.compute-1.amazonaws.com:5432/dfr89mvoo550b4
 ```

-**DATABASE_URL** here will represent out postgres database. **NEVER** hard code the static url from this, heroku will rotate it and it will break your application.
+**DATABASE_URL** here will represent our postgres database. **NEVER** hard code the static url from this, heroku will rotate it and it will break your application.
 It is also bad practice.
 Instead, read the environment variable at runtime.

 The Heroku Postgres addon [requires](https://devcenter.heroku.com/changelog-items/2035) all connections to be encrypted.
 The certificates used by the Postgres servers are internal to Heroku, therefore an **unverified** TLS connection must be set up.